Netcash-ZA/Paynow-Magento-v2/README.md

 We welcome your feedback.

-Please contact Sage Pay South Africa with any questions or issues.
+Please contact Netcash Pay South Africa with any questions or issues.